-Welcome to the Fernandina Observer, a news and opinion blog that will focus on the City of Fernandina Beach and the news and issues that impact our community.
+Welcome to the Fernandina Observer, a news and opinion blog that focuses on the City of Fernandina Beach and the news and issues that impact our community.
 News sources, whether print media or blogs, lose their credibility when opinions filled with half-truths take over the delivery of information.
 Our goal is to deliver news and opinions that are thoughtful, and well researched.
 We will be different!

 The Fernandina Observer is a news blog and using the web offers alternative platforms for delivery of information.
 We will start out simply, and as we grow we will increase our coverage and develop greater avenues of news delivery.
 We will help you develop a deeper understanding of community issues.
 We will be different!